Mike Feuer: Gun violence prevention

 To prevent gun violence, Feuer created the Gun Violence Prevention Unit in his office.
 Feuer has brought charges against parents who did not properly store firearms which later fell into the hands of their children.
 Working with the LAPD, he created protocols to assure domestic violence perpetrators do not have weapons.
 He has also advocated for the use of gun violence restraining orders, leading educational trainings after the law passed in California in 2016.
 Feuer joined with Manhattan District Attorney Cyrus Vance, Jr. to co-found and chair Prosecutors Against Gun Violence—an independent, non-partisan coalition devoted to prosecutorial and policy solutions to the public health and safety crisis of gun violence.
 After the Parkland shooting, he formed a Blue Ribbon Panel on School Safety to evaluate and recommend ways to enhance efforts by Los Angeles Unified School District to keep students safe from violence, particularly gun violence, both in schools and surrounding neighborhoods.

-In 2019, a federal judge blocked the City of Los Angeles and Feuer from enforcing a law that would require contractors seeking to do business with the city to disclose ties to the National Rifle Association.
+In 2019, a federal judge blocked the City of Los Angeles and Feuer from enforcing a law that would require contractors seeking to do business with the city to disclose ties to the National Rifle Association of America.
 Feuer had vigorously defended the law.